mixedbread-ai/batched/README.md

-# Batch (Dynamic Batching)
+# Batched (Dynamic Batching)

-The Batch API provides a flexible and efficient way to process multiple requests in a batch, with a primary focus on dynamic batching of inference workloads.
+The Batched API provides a flexible and efficient way to process multiple requests in a batch, with a primary focus on dynamic batching of inference workloads.
 It is designed to optimize throughput while maintaining a low-latency experience, especially useful in scenarios where you need to handle a high volume of requests simultaneously.
 It is designed for both async and sync execution.

 ![Batch Performance](/examples/inference_speed.png)